maglietti/explore-ai3/guides/ai3-persistent-storage/ignite3-persistence-guide.md

 - Defines a storage engine called `aipersist` with a checkpoint delay of 100 milliseconds
 - Creates a storage profile named `clock_aipersist` that uses the `aipersist` engine
-- Configures a CLOCK replacement policy for memory management
+- Configures a `CLOCK` replacement policy for memory management.
+Other replacement policy options are `RANDOM_LRU`, and `SEGMENTED_LRU`.

 ### RocksDB Storage (Write-Optimized Persistence)